The widow and the judge. 18:1-8

 What we find today is a general apathy toward the Christian faith; it is now just one of the many different spiritual paths.
 Our privileged position is no more.
 In the push and shove of the religious market-place we have to compete for market share; a new phenomenon for the Christian church.
 Sadly, we are tending to lose out a bit.

 The answer, of course, is "yes indeed!"
 For our part, let us not lose heart in the waiting.
 The Lord Jesus has not forgotten us.
-He requires but one thing of us, that we persevere in faith.
+As we wait, our Lord requires but one thing of us, that we persevere in faith.
+May we never abandon our allegiance to Jesus.

 1. The parable of the persistent widow, like the persistent friend, 11:5-7, teaches us a "how much more" lesson, rather than a "persistence in prayer" lesson.
 Discuss.